 The voiceover industry can be an incredibly lucrative career choice, though many people mistakenly think that if you have a good voice it is a fun and simple way to make a living.
 Fun perhaps.
 But make no mistake, the competition is stiff and a trained voiceover artist knows that the art form is far more complex than simply speaking clearly into a microphone.
 Being successful in the voiceover industry takes deep study and hard work, it takes a theatrical understanding of the human language, and a command of the intricacies of your voice not unrelated to a musician’s skill with an instrument.

 This is not a DIY guide to voice recording.
 This is not strictly a voiceover lesson, nor is it a step-by-step instruction manual to preparing the perfect voiceover demo.
 It is, in a sense, a hybrid between the two.
 If you are reading this, it is my assumption that you are likely a beginner seeking information on how to get started, and I applaud you for your proactive effort.
-Should you choose to pursue a career as a voiceover artist, I hope that you use this information to open your mind to creative process, rather than to blindly guide you down the path.
+Should you choose to pursue a career as a voiceover artist, I hope that you use this information to open your mind to the creative process, rather than to blindly guide you down the path.

-Much of my philosophy on voiceover process comes from my work with master teacher and professional voiceover talent, Jeffery Dreisbach.
+Much of my philosophy on the voiceover process comes from my work with a master teacher and professional voiceover talent, Jeffery Dreisbach.
 For further training, I highly recommend getting a copy of his workbook, Conversation Pieces Out of the Studio: The Voiceover Workshop for Professional Actors.

 1. Narrow Your Sights & Be Goal Oriented.